StephanieArgy/StephanieArgy.github.io/pcsnotes_c3_w3.md

 2. The text editor
 3. The browser

-All of the relevant files are inside the **app** folder, which is the aprent director for the web application.
+All of the relevant files are inside the **app** folder, which is the parent directory for the web application.

 Important commands:

-* yo webapp (Generate the app)
+* **yo webapp** (Generate the app)
-* grunt serve (Preview the app)
+* **grunt serve** (Preview the app)
-* grunt test (Run unit tests on app)
+* **grunt test** (Run unit tests on app)
-* grunt (Guild optimized, production-ready version of your app)
+* **grunt** (Build optimized, production-ready version of your app)

-Bower components: JAvaScript, web dependences, installed by Bower.
+Bower components: JavaScript, web dependences, installed by Bower.

+gruntfile.js, package.json -- Back-end related dependencies.

+gruntfile.js -- Where the watch function comes in.

+In our kitten site, we could create branch, use the merge tool.
+In professional environment, would do this on branches, not in a new repository.
+(With a project with a lot of history, a new repo would lose all that.)

+On Wednesday, we'll be playing wiht Selenium.
+Do the Treehouse course on Ajax.

+Goals for both the glossary and kitten sites:

+* Build list from data.
+* Add to list from form.
+* Initialize list from defaults.
+* Save list to local storage.
+* Save list to server (Have to do this next week.
+Uses Ajax; will learn Ajax and Apigee (server) a week from Wednesday.)

+Form > Update > List (Store > Server > Retrieve) > Display > Screen.

+**Regression error** -- "Regression" means to go backward, so a regression error is when something that used to work breaks.
+(In other words, when making changes, make sure that eveyrthing that used to work still does.)

+Test structure: Put data into forom, make sure it works with new features.
+Get ready to do this in teh context of the glossary, then try it in the kitten app.

+1. Tool chain.
+2. Sass
+3. Internal system.

+Going to build a toy.

+"Feature creep" -- Impulse to build possible extra features that may or may not be necessary in the future.